 - Can my policy be cancelled… and what happens then?

 This article sheds light on important misconceptions to note before reporting a loss to an insurance company in Nigeria, else your claims report may just end up on the receptionist desk.

 Insurance Companies Would Pay your Claims based on How Emotional Your Story May Sound

 Insurance companies are not charity organisations.
 Insurance is about predetermined premiums and calculable settlements for claims.
 When you buy into a specific insurance policy, you get an insurance cover to protect you against unforeseen circumstances.
-Each policy has a premium payable monthly or as may be required.
+Each insurance policy has a premium payable monthly or as may be required.
 In the unfortunate event of accident, loss, death or injury, the policyholder is entitled to make a calculable claim for compensation, which the insurer is obliged to pay.
-Be sure you have a valid insurance policy before rushing down to an insurance company for claims.
+Be sure you have a valid insurance policy before rushing down to an insurance company to report your loss.